-While we can’t ask kids to overcome systemic societal issues uses the sheer force of their own grit, we also can’t swing too far in the opposite direction and make excuses for our students.
+While we can’t ask kids to overcome systemic societal issues using the sheer force of their own grit, we also can’t swing too far in the opposite direction and make excuses for our students.
 Low expectations are a subtle form of bigotry, where we don’t believe in kids’ ability to achieve simply because of who they are or the communities they come from.
-We can’t just feel pity for our students in poverty or kids with special needs or English language learners, and decide that it’s enough for them to just do their best.
+We can’t just feel pity for our students in poverty or kids with special needs or English language learners and decide that it’s enough for them to just do their best.

 We have to believe that all children can learn, and be willing as a school community to figure out what supports they need and put them in place.
 Grit is about keeping high expectations.
 It means pushing yourself to do more and improve continually.
 We want to adopt that mindset ourselves, and teach that mindset to students.

 2. Real grit acknowledges the role of slack.

 Here’s a fact that I don’t often hear acknowledged in conversations about grit: Kids who live in affluent homes generally don’t have to exercise as much grit to be successful as kids who grow up in poverty.